-Payables to the pension plan totaling \$811,406 at June 30, 2023 arise from the normal legally required contributions based on the accrued salaries payable at year end, expected to be liquidated with expendable available financial resources.
+Payables to the pension plan totaling \$900,856 arise from the normal legally required contributions based on the accrued salaries payable at year end, expected to be liquidated with expendable available financial resources.
+The payables are included in "Due to Other Governmental Units" at June 30, 2024.